Cia-Cia language: Hangul

-The Korean alphabet, called Hangul internationally, was invented in the 15th century by the Korean king Sejong the Great.
+The Korean alphabet, called Hangul internationally, was invented in the 15th century.
 The writing system has since received significant praise from international linguists and is now considered a point of pride for Koreans.
 South Korean linguists have been attempting to spread the script outside of Korea, particularly to languages that do not yet have their own writing systems.
 In the 1990s, a Hangul-based alphabet was devised for the Lahu language of China and Southeast Asia, but this did not see significant adoption.

-Lee Ki-nam (이기남), whose father was a linguist, became a significant force in advocating for Hangul's use for Cia-Cia.
-During the 1910–1945 Japanese colonial period in Korea, teaching Hangul was at times persecuted; the elder Lee was once dismissed from a teaching position for secretly teaching it to his students.
+Lee Ki-nam (이기남) became a significant force in advocating for Hangul's use for Cia-Cia.
+During the 1910–1945 Japanese colonial period in Korea, teaching Hangul was at times persecuted.
+Lee's father was a linguist who was once dismissed from a teaching position for secretly teaching Hangul to his students.
 Around the 1990s, after retiring from her career, Lee Ki-nam began to do missionary and charitable work, and she developed an interest in spreading Hangul to ethnic groups with languages that did not already have well-established writing systems.
 Beginning in 2003, with the help of South Korean Christian missionaries, she tried to spread Hangul in Nepal, Mongolia, Vietnam, and China, but her efforts had limited success, so she began contacting linguists to aid her in this task.
 In 2007, she met with Kim Ju-won (김주원), a linguist at Seoul National University (SNU), who, along with several others, expressed interest in the project.
 In October of that year, they established the Hunminjeongeum Society.
 In July 2008, Lee led a delegation to Baubau to discuss the potential of adopting Hangul for Cia-Cia.
 She offered to build a $500,000 Korean cultural center and establish economic ties between the area and South Korea; the deal was accepted.
 Donations were also sent from South Korea to Baubau; Jeong Hyeon-tae (정현태), head of Namhae County, sent around ₩5 million ($) worth of school supplies to Baubau.